st4rk/nightmare-fiction/README.md

-# Nightmare Fiction Engine
+# Nightmare Fiction Framework
-Nightmare Fiction is an experimental game engine that I've been writing to learn more about Modern OpenGL and C++.
+NF Framework is an experimental game engine that I've been writing to learn more about Modern OpenGL and C++.
 The oldest build uses OpenGL 2.x, so I decided to start it again from scratch.

 # Dependences
 OpenGL 3.3